h43z/browscli/README.md

 <img src="https://raw.githubusercontent.com/h43z/browscli/master/logo.jpeg" width="340">

-Send commands to you browser from the terminal.
-Get a list of tabs or inject code into websites and more.
-Code is held to a minimum to be easily readable.
+creates a unix socket that allows bidirectional communication with your browser.

+Javascript code sent to the socket is evaluated in the browscli **extension context**.
+The completion value of the evaluated code is send back through the socket.

 This project makes use of [native messaging](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_messaging).

-First install the extension.
+First install the [extension](https://addons.mozilla.org/en-US/firefox/addon/browscli/).
 Next setup the native messaging manifest file.
 (This is an example for linux ubuntu and firefox)

 ```